 Important Notice - General Approval to Burn and other Pile Burning Approvals

-Wollondilly Shire residents are reminded that the Bush Fire Danger Period commences on 1 October 2017 and will remain in force until 31 March 2018 or unless otherwise directed by the Rural Fire Service.
+Wollondilly Shire residents are reminded that the Bush Fire Danger Period has been moved forward and commences on 1 September 2018 and will remain in force until 31 March 2019 or unless otherwise directed by the Rural Fire Service.
 Previous approvals issued by Council are suspended during the Bush Fire Danger Period.

 A Fire Permit issued by the Rural Fire Service will be required for any backyard and pile burning during this Bush Fire Danger Period until further notice.